Brayelin Martínez: 2013

 Martinez traveled with her junior national team to Tijuana, Mexico to play the Baja California Internacional tournament as a preparation tournament.
 There they conquered the tournament championship after defeating 2–0 to the Baja California junior team.
 She then moved to Guatemala where she won with her U-18 squad the Youth Pan-American Cup bronze medal match 3–1 to Argentina after losing 2–3 to Puerto Rico due to lack of concentration.

 During the Junior Pan-American Cup held in La Habana, Cuba, Martínez settled the silver medal when her junior team lost 1–3 to Mexico.

-Along with Winnifer Fernández and Larysmer Martínez, they won the 7th Cabarete Beach Volleyball Tournament, winning a RD$30,000 (approximately US$713 in April 2013) bonus.
+Along with Winifer Fernández and Larysmer Martínez, they won the 7th Cabarete Beach Volleyball Tournament, winning a RD$30,000 (approximately US$713 in April 2013) bonus.

 Martínez won the bronze medal in the 28th Montreux Volley Masters and later played the Pan-American Cup helping her senior team to win the silver medal, shortly afterwards played the FIVB U20 World Championship in June, ranking eight with her national team and tied at 167 with the Chinese player Zhu Ting as the best scorer of the tournament.
 She then played the FIVB U18 World Championship and ranked eight with her national team and was selected one of the Best Outside Hitters.
 She ranked fourth among the top scorer with 149 points.
 In August, she helped her national senior team to reach the tenth place at the FIVB World Grand Prix.
 In September, she won the silver medal with her senior team in the NORCECA Continental Championship.

 In October, she played the 2013 FIVB U23 World Championship winning the silver medal after being defeated by China in the gold medal match.
 She was again selected one of the Best Outside Hitters.

 In November, Martínez played her fifth worldwide tournament, the FIVB World Grand Champions Cup; as part of the senior team that defeated Thailand and ranked last and sixth in their World Grand Champions Cup participation after being selected via wild card. accumulating 57,801 57801 km between March and October.